Amarnath Sehgal: Career

-The Lalit Kala Akademi, India's National Academy of Art, in 1993, awarded him the 1993, awarded the Lalit Kala Akademi Fellowship, the highest honour in the fine arts conferred by the Government of India.
+The Lalit Kala Akademi, India's National Academy of Art, in 1993, awarded him the Lalit Kala Akademi Fellowship, the highest honour in the fine arts conferred by the Government of India.
 He had a close to the first Prime Minister Jawaharlal Nehru and subsequently the Nehru–Gandhi family.

-He died on 28 December 2007 in New Delhi, at age 85, after a brief illness.
+He died on 28 December 2007 in New Delhi, at age 85, after a prolonged illness.
 In the following year, he was posthumously awarded the Padma Bhushan, by Government of India.